firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in -*-

-Reason:     Forcibly selected by a ton of other important options (CONFIG_WLAN,
+Reason:     It's highly recommended that you include this option in your kernel
-            CONFIG_ATH9K, CONFIG_PCI, CONFIG_DRM_I915 and many many more...)
+            that is if it isn't already forcibly included by CONFIG_PCI, CONFIG_DRM_I915, CONFIG_WLAN and a lot of important options.
 ```
 <h3>[ ] Initial RAM filesystem and RAM disk (initramfs/initrd) support</h3>
 Kindly check this: <a href="https://www.dotslashlinux.com/2017/04/29/booting-the-linux-kernel-without-an-initrd-initramfs/" target="_blank">Booting the Linux Kernel Without an initrd/initramfs</a>